 There are plenty of reasons to train your legs: Leg training improves one’s ability to explode; leg exercises burn more calories; leg muscle is aesthetic, and all of the movements on this list will help you move better overall.
 Here, we’ll dig deeper into the reasons why you shouldn’t skip leg days.

 You’ll Become More Powerful

-One study published in the Journal of Sports Medicine had 20 athletes perform four sets of 10-rep max back squat twice a week for six weeks to see how it affected their strength and power output.
-After six weeks, the subjects improved their leg press strength, countermovement squat jump performance, and the pendulum sprint.
-(2)
+One study published in the Journal of Sports Medicine had 20 athletes perform four sets of 10-rep max back squats twice a week for six weeks to see how it affected their strength and power output.
+After six weeks, the subjects improved their leg press strength, countermovement squat jump performance, and sprint.
+(3)

 You’ll Burn More Calories

 The subjects performed a five-minute-long constant intensity set with as much as 24% of their one-rep max.
 They then performed “exhaustive bouts” with 80% of their one-rep max.
-The results showed that the leg exercises (half-squats, leg press, and leg extensions) performed with 80% of one’s one-rep max, produced up to 20 calories burned per minute.
-(3)
+The results showed that the leg exercises (half-squats, leg press, and leg extensions) performed with 80% of one’s one-rep max produced up to 20 calories burned per minute.
+(4)

 You’ll Be More Symmetrical

 You don’t need a fancy study to tell you that if you don’t train your legs, they won’t grow — and then, what, you’ll be the guy with biceps the size of his thighs?
 Even if you never plan to compete in a bodybuilding show, there’s an aesthetic benefit to having muscular legs to go along with your chest, back, shoulders…you get the idea.